The REST documentation is recommended for advanced users that want to write their own API clients.

 The feed_id field in the JWT payload specifies for which feed/resource the permissions specified before are granted.

 The value of this field should be a concatenation of the feed group's slug and the user_id

-instance (eg."news1234).
-Similarly to the resource and
+concatenation would be "news1234".
+Similarly to the resource and action field, a single

-the permissions on all feeds.
+* character will grant the permissions on all feeds.

 Below are some example tokens for different use cases:

 // A token which allows every possible action on all feeds.
 Useful for

 // development and server side, but unsuitable for usage on the client.

 // A token which allows reading, modification and deletion of activities on